Hunger Free America AmeriCorps reaches out to Cuba Cultural Center

 CUBA — Within 10 days of the start of the COVID-19 pandemic in March, the Cuba Cultural Center saw food bank and other requests skyrocket.

-In a continuing effort to help the Cultural Center, officials with Hunger Free America AmeriCorps recently visited the facility to provide support to connect with federal and state resources.
+In a continuing effort to help the Cultural Center, officials with Hunger Free America's nationwide AmeriCorps VISTA program recently visited the facility to provide support to connect with federal and state resources.

 “Our numbers have stayed up and we were almost out of food very quickly,” said Suzanne Krull, executive director of the Cultural Center, who noted requests rose 70% in March.
 “But we were able to cobble together (food and supplies) thanks to some funding that came in from the Western New York Covid Relief Fund and Allegany County Covid Relief Fund.”